 Beth's expert tip: When the weather is fine, seats along the outdoor promenade on Fulton Street are primo.

-Open damn near 24 hours.
-That's what's on the tired looking awning outside of Chuck's Sports Bar, a solid dive bar located on a quiet street less than a mile from the Superdome.
-Cheap, strong drinks, a mostly local clientele, including plenty of bartenders late night makes Chuck's a gritty gem.
-There's a pool table and a digital jukebox, but don't come hungry.
-No chow is served but you are welcome to bring something in if you like.
-You won't confuse this place with the Polo Lounge at the five-star Windsor Court Hotel two blocks away, but Chuck's is a keeper.
+Regulars were in shock when the old Chuck's Bar closed a while back.
+Thankfully the Little Bar on Gravier stepped up to the plate.
+A fab dive bar located on a quiet street less than a mile from the Superdome, Little Bar pours cheap, strong drinks for a mostly local clientele, including plenty of bartenders late nigh.
+There's a pool table and a slammin' jukebox, but don't come hungry.
+No chow is served but you can bring something in if you like.
+You won't confuse this place for the Polo Lounge at the five-star Windsor Court Hotel two blocks away, but Little Bar is a keeper.

-Recommended for Sports Bars because: A great location and an authentic dive bar ambiance is a win-win at this CBD spot.
+Recommended for Sports Bars because: A great location and an authentic dive bar ambiance make this CBD spot a win-win.

-Beth's expert tip: Sports bar may be stretching it a bit, but you won't find a heftier pour on the way to the Superdome.
+Beth's expert tip: You won't find a heftier pour on the way to the Superdome.